 In fact, once the employees realize that the monitoring is completely transparent (they know what’s being monitored and why), and that the purpose of employee monitoring is to safeguard international employee travel security, then they actually get excited about the concept.
 After all, travel abroad can be not only exciting but also a bit stressful, especially in today’s environment of natural disasters, terrorism, unexpected political turmoil, flus and so much more.
 The fact that your employees will have a 24/7 emergency monitoring service (with assistance, including medical) is actually comforting.
 Just as in the United S

-tates we would depend on 911 to route us to the police, fire, or other emergency services, the GlobalSecur system will be able to support and even contact local help.
+tates we would depend on 911 to route us to the police, fire, or other emergency services, the IMG GlobalSecur system will be able to support and even contact local help.
 If the Internet and the iPhone bring the world to your fingertips, this system brings the local emergency services to your fingertips – and, if necessary, can help transport you out of a country if that’s the best option.

 Options and information – these two, together, form a powerful combination for overseas employee monitoring.